-Get detailed, step-by-step instructions and tips to make the creamiest gelato and learn how to turn it into countless flavors.
+Get detailed, step-by-step instructions and tips to make the creamiest gelato and learn how to turn one base into a multitude of flavors.

 This post contains affiliate links.
 Full disclosure is at the bottom of the article.

 Gelato is not just a fancy name for ice cream?
-Here’s what makes gelato unique:
+Here’s what makes it unique:

 First things first: you need the right recipe, of course.
-There is no single recipe for gelato, and like many culinary specialties in Italy, each region makes it slightly differently.
+There is no single recipe for Italian ice cream, and like many culinary specialties in Italy, each region makes it slightly differently.
 After trying several techniques, I’ve come up with two recipes to create rich, creamy bases I can transform into a variety of flavors.

-Pictured below, at the top: Classic Vanilla Bean Gelato
+Pictured below, at the top: Classic Gelato Base

 Yes, to produce the silky, rich texture of authentic Italian gelato, you do need an ice cream maker.
 An ice cream maker freezes the custard slowly while continually mixing it, creating a super-fine texture free of ice crystals or harder chunks.
-Some companies now offer specialty appliances labeled as gelato makers, but all ice cream makers on the market churn at a much lower speed than commercial ice cream makers, which make them perfectly suited for making gelato.
+Some companies now offer specialty appliances labeled as gelato makers, but all ice cream makers on the market churn at a much slower speed than commercial ice cream makers, which makes them perfectly suited for making Italian ice cream.

 If you’re lactose intolerant, you can substitute lactose-free milk and cream.

-I developed a recipe to make a rich-tasting vegan gelato base, which you can use as a substitute in any recipe that requires a classic gelato base.
+I developed a recipe to make a rich-tasting vegan gelato base, which you can use as a substitute in any recipe that requires classic or Sicilian-style gelato bases.
 My vegan gelato recipe includes instructions to make delightful Mango and Passion Fruit Gelato.
-Get my recipe and instructions for making vegan gelato right here.
+Get my recipe and instructions for making vegan Italian ice cream.

 Last but not least, here’s an important serving tip.
-Because home freezers are set to very low temperatures, make sure you always take your gelato out of the freezer 10 to 15 minutes before serving it.
-That will not only make it easier to serve—gelato’s lower fat content means it freezes rock hard—but also soften it to a consistency closer to what you would enjoy at a gelati bar, waking up the flavors and giving it the luxurious texture that is so easy to fall in love with.
+Because home freezers are set to very cold temperatures, bring gelato back to room temperature 10 to 15 minutes before serving.
+This will not only make it easier to serve—gelato’s lower fat content means it freezes rock hard—but also soften it to a consistency closer to what you would enjoy at a gelati bar, waking up the flavors and giving it the luxurious texture that is so easy to fall in love with.

 Tell me how you liked it!
 Leave a comment or take a picture and tag it with @foodnouveau on Instagram.